Prescriptions

 Collecting your prescription

-You can usually collect your prescription from the pharmacy 3 to 5 working days after you have requested it.
-You will need to choose a pharmacy to collect your prescription from.
+You can usually collect your prescription from the pharmacy 3 to 5 working days after you requested it.
+You will need to choose where you want to collect your prescriptions.
 We call this nominating a pharmacy.

 You can change your nominated pharmacy at any time: